emdb-empiar/sfftk/docs/converting.rst

     Tue Sep 12 15:30:03 2017 Exporting to file.sff
     Tue Sep 12 15:30:07 2017 Done

-Truncating Segments (Segger Only)
+Including All Segments
 =================================

 Segger segmentations include hundreds to thousands of sub-segmentations due to how the algorithm it uses (watershed algorithm) to segment the volume.
 The segmentations thus form a tree with the root having an ID of zero.
 Mostly, we are only interested in the children of the root which are in themselves roots of another tree.
-Specifying this option only transfers the children of the global root into the EMDB-SFF file.
+By default we only transfer the children of the global root into the EMDB-SFF file.

 Consider the following tree of segments: